Evekavanagh/quantitative-methods-coursework/README.md

-# quantitative-methods-coursework
-Collection of coursework, assignments, and projects completed during my university studies, including mathematics, statistics, and programming.

-# College Coursework Portfolio
+# Quantitative Methods Coursework

-This repository contains a selection of coursework, assignments, and projects completed during my university studies.
+This repository contains coursework, laboratory exercises, and applied projects completed as part of my university studies in **quantitative and computational finance**, with a particular focus on the module **Advanced Computational Finance**.

-## Topics Covered
-- Mathematics (Analysis, Measure Theory, Linear Algebra)
+The material emphasises numerical methods, simulation techniques, and computational approaches used in modern financial modelling.

+---

+## Module Focus: Advanced Computational Finance

+The coursework in this repository covers topics including:

+- Derivative pricing using analytical and numerical methods
+- Monte Carlo simulation under risk-neutral dynamics
+- Binomial tree models for European and American options
+- Control variates and antithetic variates for variance reduction
+- Estimation of option sensitivities (Greeks)
-- Probability and Statistics
+- Pricing of path-dependent and barrier options
-- Programming (Python, R, MATLAB)
-- Data Analysis and Visualisation
+- Portfolio risk and sensitivity analysis

-- Financial / Quantitative Methods
+---

-## Structure
+## Repository Structure

-Each folder corresponds to a module or topic and includes:
+Each folder corresponds to a specific module or topic and contains:
-- Source code
-- Written solutions or reports
-- Supporting data where relevant

-## Disclaimer
-This repository is for **portfolio and demonstration purposes only**.
-All work is my own unless otherwise stated.
+- Jupyter notebooks with fully worked implementations
+- Code illustrating numerical and simulation-based methods
+- Outputs and visualisations supporting the analysis